TosbackCgusBridge-Bot/CGUs-versions/Vh1/Privacy Policy.md

 *   Instagram
 *   Newsletter

-© 2019 Viacom International Inc. All Rights Reserved.
+© 2020 Viacom International Inc. All Rights Reserved.
 VH1 and all related titles and logos are trademarks of Viacom International Inc.

-By using this site, you agree to its Privacy Policy and Terms of Use.
+By using this site, you agree to its updated Privacy Policy and Terms of Use.